fhildeb/lukso-node-guide/docs/guides/maintenance/gas-price-configuration.md

 ---
 sidebar_label: "11.6 Gas Price Configuration"
 sidebar_position: 6
-description: "Learn how to configure minimum gas prices for Geth and other execution clients in LUKSO.
+description: "Learn how to configure minimum gas prices for Geth and other execution clients for LUKSO.
 Includes step-by-step guides for CLI, Dappnode, Docker, and custom setups."
 ---

 # 11.6 Gas Price Configuration